Benard-Kimutai/Kimutai-Benard-kirwa-sit722-part2/README.md

 6.2P: Cloud-Native DevOps Project(Part2 of 5)
 Background
-Our University Library is a cornerstone of academic resources, aims to enhanceaccessibility to educational materials through an advanced online platform.
-Youhas been asked to develop a cloud-native microservices architecture to supportthelibrary’s diverse user base and streamline deployment processes.
+Our University Library is a cornerstone of academic resources, aims to enhance accessibility to educational materials through an advanced online platform.
+You have been asked to develop a cloud-native microservices architecture to supportthelibrary’s diverse user base and streamline deployment processes.
 This project isdivided into 5 parts as follows:
 No. Title Task1 Deploying Microservice with PostgreSQL on Render Task4.2P2 Containerizing Microservices with Docker and Deploying to Local
 Kubernetes
 Task6.2P3 Containerizing Microservices with Docker and Deploying to Azure